ahessmat/obsidian-notes/CS229 Stanford/Lecture 4.md

 4. From the exponential model...
 	1. If we want to train, we do $\max_{\theta} \; \log p(y \mid x; \theta)$
 	2. If we want to do inference, we do $E[y;x;\theta]$

+And for logistic regression

+1. Model parameter $